oracle-quickstart/oci-confluent/Integration-with-Oracle-Object-Storage/README.md

-This document describes how to integrate Confluent Kafka with Oracle Cloud Infrastructure Object Storage using Kafka Connect S3 connector.
+## This document describes how to integrate Confluent Kafka with Oracle Object Storage using Kafka Connect S3 connector.

 ## Prerequisites
 1. This assumes you already have an Oracle Cloud Infrastructure account.
 If not, to create a Oracle Cloud Infrastructure tenant.
 See [Signing Up for Oracle Cloud Infrastructure.](https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/signingup.htm)